by-student-2017/lammps_education_metal_win/README.md

 - If you are lucky enough to have all the potentials you want to calculate, even if they are separate, you can calculate them by hybridizing them like this.

 ## tutorial_12_interface
 - It is an example of an interface.
-In addition, I recommend watching ÅgTutorials_by_NextZenStudentÅh and Youtube videos.
+In addition, I recommend watching ‚ÄúTutorials_by_NextZenStudent‚Äù and Youtube videos.

 ## tutorial_13_Machine_Learning_potential_MSMPI
 - Calculation using potential by neural network.
 OpenKIM is available in the Linux version, so if you want to use more potential, please try the Linux version.